 Affordable and useful, SunFriend works with you to ensure you get the sun exposure you need, and no more.

 Unlike the other wristbands listed here, SmartSun’s sun band is perfect for moments when you may be traveling and you don’t want to risk losing your wearables or having them stolen.

 These UV wristbands are disposable and to be used for one day only.
-They’re waterproof and will let you know when it’s time to cover up.
+They’re waterproof and will let you know when it’s time to cover up or head back in.